 Researchers are studying saguaros in Cascabel to learn how the plants might respond to climate change.
 Dr. Kevin Hultine, from the Desert Botanical Garden in Phoenix, AZ, contacted Sweetwater Center for help finding a research site in our area.
 Kevin, and Sweetwater Center board member Cindy Salo, selected an area and marked suitable plants in November 2013.

 Kevin and his colleagues at other institutions are studying saguaros growing across a range of climates.
 The team has six sites in the Sonoran Desert, from a dry site in northwest Mexico to Cascabel, on the wettest edge of saguaro’s range.
-Understanding how well saguaros grow in each area will allow researchers to predict how their growth might change as climates change.
+Understanding how well saguaros grow in each area will help researchers predict how their growth might change as climates change.

+The diagonal line in the graph shows the overall relationship between annual growth and portion of C that is 13C.
 The horizontal and vertical lines at each point on the graph show how much the growth rate (horizontal lines) and 13C:12C compared to the standard (vertical line) varied among the plants measured at each site.